OmkarArora/OmkarArora/README.md

 ## Hi there 👋
+I'm Omkar Arora, a Web dev, and love all things tech.
-I'm Omkar Arora and currently working as a Software Developer at [Sparklin](https://twitter.com/WeAreSparklin)
+Currently working as a Software Developer at [Sparklin](https://twitter.com/WeAreSparklin)

 🔨 Some of the technologies I'm currently working with are ReactJS, Angular, TypeScript, NodeJS, ExpressJS, MongooseJS, MongoDB, JavaScript(ES6), HTML5 and CSS3.